Oakland Community College welcomes transfer students from institutions of higher education

 Colleges and universities vary in the total number of courses or credits that they

 will accept - from 1 to 90 credits.
 Most schools, however, will accept up to 62 credits.
-This is usually the minimum about to earn an associate's degree (out of a total
+This is usually the minimum about to earn an associate degree (out of a total of

-of 124 for a bachelor's degree).
-In other words, by earning an associate's degree
+124 for a bachelor degree).
+In other words, by earning an associate degree at OCC,

 Incidentally, when you apply as a transfer student at another college, the minimum

 grade point required for admission is lower than what was necessary from high school

 - and your high school record is much less important.
 In addition, the cost savings

 from completing your first two years at a community college can be spectacular.

 Does my grade point average (GPA) transfer, too?